TheHopeSharedFoundation/ReLiEF-fingerprints/README.md

 # ReLiEF fingerprints
-Receptor Ligand surfacE Feature (ReLiEF) fingerprints for encoding molecular structure and physicochemical properties Click on the following Binder button to explore a TMAP tree-based heatmap visualization of ReLiEF fingerprints generated for Abl protein kinase:
+Receptor Ligand surfacE Feature (ReLiEF) fingerprints for encoding molecular structure and physicochemical properties.
+This video describes the use of ReLiEF fingerprints and TMAP (https://tmap.gdb.tools/) to cluster and visualize the similarity of Abl kinase conformations: https://www.youtube.com/watch?v=2tnHeRlLt7Y

+Click on the following Binder button to explore a TMAP tree-based heatmap visualization of ReLiEF fingerprints generated for Abl protein kinase:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/TheHopeSharedFoundation/ReLiEF-fingerprints/HEAD)